Machine Learning Model Selection Guide

 First model on any problem 1.
 Linear / Logistic Regression

-Need to understand why the model decides 2.
+You need to know why the model decides 2.
 Decision Tree

-Best out-of-the-box performance on tabular data 3.
+Best out-of-the-box result on tabular data 3.
 Random Forest

-Best performance, willing to tune 4.
+Best result, willing to tune 4.
 Gradient Boosting (XGBoost)

 Small dataset, simple distance-based problem 5.
 KNN

 Always build a baseline first (see Common Mistakes).
-A model that barely beats "always predict the mean" is not useful.
+A model that barely beats "always predict the average" is not useful.

 1. Linear / Logistic Regression — The Baseline

-Use for: - Linear Regression: predict a numeric target when the relationship with features is roughly linear. - Logistic Regression: classify into two (or more) categories when you need probabilities, not just labels.
+Use for: - Linear Regression: predict a number when the link to features is roughly a straight line. - Logistic Regression: predict two (or more) categories when you need probabilities, not just labels.

-Use when: - You want a fast, interpretable starting point. - The number of features is large relative to the number of rows — simpler models generalise better. - You need to explain the model to non-technical stakeholders (coefficients map directly to feature effects).
+Use when: - You want a fast, easy-to-explain starting point. - You have many features but few rows — simple models work better in this case. - You need to explain the model to non-technical people (each coefficient maps directly to one feature's effect).

-Avoid when: - The relationship between features and target is non-linear (e.g., revenue spikes on weekends but not other days). - Features interact with each other in complex ways.
+Avoid when: - The link between features and target is not a straight line (for example, revenue jumps on weekends but not on other days). - Features mix together in complex ways.

 Reading the output